Wanja24/Vegan_scan/README.md

 That’s the setting for our project: Based on the ingredient compositions obtained from Open Food Facts, a binary classification of the vegan statuses of products is carried out.
 To do so, we compare the effectiveness of a PyTorch deep learning approach with a simple random forest.
 Eventually, both reach an accuracy of circa 97%.

 ## Files / Process

+### data

+1. df_generation.py - retrieve data from Open Food Facts --> result: food_data.csv

 ### data_preprocessing
-1. df_generation.py - retrieve data from Open Food Facts --> result: food_data.csv
 2. data_cleaning.py - clean food_data.csv --> result: food_data_test.csv (incl. unknown vegan status), food_data_clean_test.csv (excl. unknown vegan status)
-3. tokenization.py -
+3. tokenization.py -   word tokenization --> binarization --> cleaning steps (with use of txt_to_lst) --> food_matrix.csv (saved to Google Drive; 500 MB)
-4. items.txt, items_copy.txt, items2_copy.txt -
+4. items.txt, items_copy.txt, items2_copy.txt - files (backup) with column names --> items2_copy.txt was cleaned manually (in the end it consisted only of noise words)
-5. txt_to_lst.py -
+5. txt_to_lst.py - (the noise words from items2_copy.txt are turned into a list that can be exported to tokenization.py for cleaning step (cleaning of columns)

 ### iris_examples
 6. model.py - pytorch tabular example with iris data (iris.csv) (high-level)